Brendon Daniels (footballer): AFC Telford United

 On 27 November 2018, he returned to the National League North on loan at AFC Telford United; "Bucks" manager Gavin Cowan said that "he has phenomenal ability and has maybe fallen out of love with the game a little bit, and I want to mentor him".
 On 26 December, he scored a 30 yd free kick in a 3–1 win over Nuneaton Borough at the New Bucks Head.
 The loan was made into a permanent deal six days later.
 Cowan stated that he and Daniels had "a little bit of a love-love, love-hate relationship.
 But it's a good one."
 He went on to finish the 2018–19 season with five goals in 21 games for Telford.
 He scored seven goals in 29 games during the 2019–20 campaign – which came to a premature conclusion due to the COVID-19 pandemic in England – and was given the club's away travel and club Player of the Year awards, with Cowan stating that "to say he's matured as a person over his time with us is an understatement".
 He struggled with a hamstring problem and featured five times in the 2020–21 season, which was curtailed early due to the ongoing pandemic.

 Daniels signed a new contract in June 2021.
 However, recurrent hamstring problems caused him to miss much of the first half of the 2021–22 season and manager Paul Carden was careful not to bring him back too soon.
 After scoring six goals in nine games since returning to the squad he said he was only 70% fit and would continue to improve.
 He would lead the club's successful fight against relegation and entered talks for a new contract in the summer.
 He scored six goals in 35 league games in the 2022–23 campaign as Telford were relegated in last place, and left the club in the summer.

 Later career

 On 4 August 2023, Daniels signed with Telford's Southern League Premier Division Central club Stourbridge.
 He joined Southern League Premier Division Central rivals Mickleover on loan on 5 February 2024.
 He featured just once for Mickleover and returned to Stourbridge, ending the 2023–24 campaign with six goals in 29 games.

 On 26 June 2024, Daniels joined Northern Premier League Premier Division club Leek Town.
 On 7 February 2025, he joined Bradford (Park Avenue) of the Northern Premier League Division One East on an initial 28-day loan.
 The loan was later extended until the end of the 2024–25 season.

 On 6 August 2025, Daniels joined Northern Premier League Division One East side Consett.
+He made 35 appearances in the 2025–26 campaign, scoring two goals.

 Style of play

 Daniels can play on the left wing or as an attacking midfielder.
-He is a good free kick taker and has been praised for his crossing ability.
+He has good free kick and crossing ability.